“Zadar has the most beautiful sunset in the world……… applauded at every evening”

 8. Dance on the giant, solar-powered Greeting to the Sun on the famous Zadar promenade.
 Renewable, energy-efficient, and, most importantly, breathtaking captured our attention immediately.
 Three hundred multi-layered glass plates form the Greeting to the Sun on the Zadar’s waterfront.
 Underneath the glass plates, there are solar modules, which are responsible for the fantastic light display that happens at sunset.
 Apart from the impressive light show, Greeting to the Sun, believe it or not, is a power plant that transforms solar energy into electricity used for public lights along the entire promenade.

 9. Attend the popular dance parties in the city and enjoy the many night events.
 Zadar is a city with quite a busy nightclub scene.
-As we strolled late a night, the dance and party scene was hard not to miss.
+As we strolled late at night, the dance and party scene was hard not to miss.
 The partiers were all dressed up and living life.
-There were many choices from what we could see, and we were there in the off-season.
+From what we could see, there were many choices, and we were there in the off-season.

-If you prefer a tailor-made trip, you can get in touch with the local expert, as they can make your entire trip more memorable due to their first-hand knowledge of Zadar.
+If you prefer a tailor-made trip, you can contact the local expert, who can make your entire trip more memorable due to their first-hand knowledge of Zadar.

 Our favorite parts of Zadar

 Zadar is a place you can experience with all your senses!
 It is a city that blends magically ancient history with modern wonder.
-From wandering Roman ruins to relaxing on the steps of the waterfront promenade and listening to the unique sound of nature played by the Sea Organ, Zadar has so much to offer.
+Zadar has so much to offer from wandering Roman ruins to relaxing on the steps of the waterfront promenade and listening to the unique sound of nature played by the Sea Organ.
 Go a few steps further and take in the one-of-a-kind display of colors as the sun beautifully sets, accompanied by a light show generated by the Greeting to the Sun display.
 Dance amongst the colors as they illuminate the night sky.

 Take a close look at the Greeting to the Sun installation, and you’ll see that it represents the solar system, with the Sun and the planets in proportionate sizes.
 Also, the names of Zadar’s patron saints and the dates of their feasts are carved in the ring that encircles the installation.
 It truly is a unique way of paying tribute to the city and nature.

 Since these modern attractions were introduced, the Sea Organ in 2005 and the Greeting to the Sun in 2008, Zadar has drawn visitors worldwide.
-Once, only Croatians were aware of these additions, but the experience is so remarkable its popularity keeps growing.
-The city now invites you to interact with nature’s core personally: the Sun and the sea.
+Once, only Croatians were aware of these additions once, but the experience is so remarkable that its popularity keeps growing.
+The city now invites you to personally interact with nature’s core: the Sun and the sea.
 It’s the most special souvenir you can take home.

 Day trips from Zadar

-- Novigrad is an isolated fishing village on a stunning bay.
+• Novigrad is an isolated fishing village on a stunning bay.
 It is a hidden piece of perfection.
-There is a ruined castle/fortress up a steep, rough path.
+Up a steep, rough path is a ruined castle/fortress.
 I stayed in town as Ryan climbed it.
 The medieval village is a step back in time with many old but well-maintained buildings.
 It has a quaint Harbor and several old churches.

-- Knin Fortress is the second-largest hilltop military fortification in Europe that is incredibly intact with tremendous views.
+• Knin Fortress is the second-largest hilltop military fortification in Europe.
+It is incredibly intact and has tremendous views.
 Multiple exhibitions on site are informative and moving.

-- Vrana castle is an abandoned castle that has a simple sign in front.
-Quite huge and in ruins.
-Overgrown and challenging to maneuver but fascinating.
+• Vrana Castle is an abandoned castle with a simple sign in front.
+It is quite huge and in ruins.
+It is overgrown and challenging to maneuver but fascinating.
 Across the street, there were historical Turkish Baths to visit.

-- Visit Ravni Kotari if you love flatlands.
+• Visit Ravni Kotari if you love flatlands.
 It is a vast plain and relatively fertile area with many protected sites.
-You can witness the traditional way of life of the local folks here, as they religiously follow their specific customs and culture.
+The locals’ traditional way of life is witnessable here, as they religiously follow their specific customs and culture.

 Nature at its best